metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 It took over one quarter, but Kansas City has finally adjusted to the Saints playing cover-two formations relentlessly - they're now embracing the ground game in response.

+You have to love the Chiefs and all their deceptive motions, even on running plays.

 **KC Pass Rush**
 Hits: 7
 Hurries: 6